nifise/Easily-Add-More-Storage-to-Your-Linux-Virtual-Machine/README.md

 Steps:

-- Turn of the machine.
+- Turn off the machine.
 - Then go to the virtual box manager.
 Then File on the top left of the window -> Tools -> Virtual Media Manager.
 Choose the machine then go down to “Attribute”.
 Increase the space as needed, then apply.
 - Turn back on the machine.
 - Before doing anything, CREATE A SNAPSHOT to save machine state before configuration.
 Snapshots don’t undo anything automatically, they’re just restore points.
 Reverting to a snapshot will roll back all changes made after it.